-The locks are lubricated at the factory with a high quality lock cylinder grease.
+The locks are lubricated at the factory with high-quality lock cylinder grease.
 Use

-de-icing agent only when absolutely necessary, as this removes the lubricant and negatively affects the performance of the lock.
-After applying the de-icing agent, take it to a service shop to refill the lock with grease.
+de-icing agent should only be used when absolutely necessary, as this will remove the grease and will adversely affect the lock's performance.
+After using de-icing agent, contact a service workshop to have the lock refilled with grease.

 Washing

-The paintwork of the car is exposed to external conditions.
+The paintwork of your car is exposed to external conditions.
 Wash and wax your car regularly.
-When using an automatic car wash, select a program containing the waxing procedure.
+When using an automatic car wash, select a program that includes a waxing procedure.

-Bird droppings, dead insects, bitumen, pollen and the like must be removed immediately, as they contain aggressive components harmful to the paint coating.
+Bird droppings, dead insects, bitumen, pollen and the like should be removed immediately as they contain aggressive components that are harmful to the paintwork.

 When using a car wash, strictly follow the manufacturer's instructions.
-Turn off the windshield and rear window wipers.
-Block the vehicle so that the fuel filler cap cannot be opened.
-Remove the antenna and external accessories such as roof rack, etc.
+Windshield and rear window wipers must be turned off.
+Block the car so that the fuel filler cap cannot be opened.
+Remove the antenna and external accessories, such as a roof rack, etc.

-When washing the car by hand, do not forget that the inner surface of the wheel arches must also be thoroughly rinsed.
+When washing your car by hand, remember that the inner surface of the wheel arches must also be thoroughly washed.

 Clean the edges and curves of open doors and hoods and the areas they cover.

-Contact a service shop to apply grease to the door hinges.
+Contact a service center to apply grease to the door hinges.

-Do not clean the engine compartment with a steam cleaner or high pressure cleaner.
+Do not clean the engine compartment with a steam cleaner or high pressure jet cleaner.

-Rinse and dry vehicle thoroughly.
+Rinse and dry the car thoroughly.
 Rinse the cleaning cloth frequently.
-Use different materials for painted and glass surfaces: traces of wax on windows impair visibility.
+Use different materials for painted and glass surfaces: wax marks on windows impair visibility.

 Do not use hard objects to remove tar stains.
-To remove tar from painted surfaces, there are special aerosols.
+There are special aerosols for removing tar from painted surfaces.

-Covers for headlights and other lighting fixtures are made of plastic.
+The covers of the headlights and other lighting devices are made of plastic.

-Do not clean them with abrasive or caustic agents, do not use an ice scraper or wipe them dry.
+Do not use abrasive or caustic agents to clean them, do not use an ice scraper, and do not wipe them dry.

-Harsh cleaning with a dry cloth can damage outdoor lights and lenses.
+Harsh cleaning with a dry cloth may damage the exterior lights and lenses.

-Do not clean the exterior lights with heavy duty car wash.
+Do not clean exterior lights with heavy-duty car wash fluid.

-Avoid using hazardous cleaning products when the lights are on.
-This may cause the lens to crack as a result of a chemical reaction.
+Avoid using hazardous cleaning agents when the light is on.
+This may cause the diffuser to crack due to a chemical reaction.

 Note: Follow the car wash instructions and use a mild detergent.

-Failure to follow the instructions for washing the car can lead to microcracks in the lens and cracks in the welding zones.
+Failure to follow the car wash instructions may result in microcracks in the diffuser and cracks in the welding areas.

 It is strictly forbidden to use the following substances for cleaning: